alpenlabs/Technical-Whitepaper/README.md

 If a user wants to unilaterally withdraw their rollup funds without interacting with the L2 Rollup System, they submit a unilateral withdrawal transaction.
 This requires a user to provide a proof of their account and balance to the rollup protocol, often using a Merkle proof.
 The L1 Rollup Protocol verifies the proof against the latest state commitment of the L2 State Tree stored in L1 and approves the withdrawal.

 The L2 Rollup System submits a state update transaction to propose to L1 Rollup Protocol a new state commitment obtained after executing a batch of transactions.
 The proposed state commitment is accompanied by the validity proof of the valid state transition from the last verified commitment to the new proposed commitment.
 The rollup protocol verifies the validity proof, validates that the new (pending) deposits being tracked by the L1 Rollup Protocol are included in this proposed batch, ensures that the new withdrawals in the batch are being directed to the authorized users, and updates the state commitment to the new proposed one.
-This state update transaction is at the heart of a validity rollup construction because it is the construct that allows large number of user transactions to be “rolled up” into one, saving precious computational resources of full nodes on the base chain.
+This state update transaction is at the heart of a validity rollup construction because it is the construct that allows large number of user transactions to be “rolled up” into one, saving computational resources of validators on the base chain.

 ### **3.3.2 L2 Rollup System**